Mark-Ball/MTG_rails_app/README.md

 This uncertain outcome is essentially gambling, which can lead to addictive buying behaviour.

+The primary market for Magic cards is monopolistic as Magic is the intellectual property of Wizards of the Coast and therefore they enjoy the exclusive right to print Magic cards.
+Under a monopoly, the price of Magic cards is elevated relative to a competitive market, which is beneficial to the monopolist, but detrimental to consumers.

+The development of a secondary market for Magic cards introduces economic competition to the market.
+This has the effect of reducing price, which is beneficial for the players of Magic, but detrimental to Wizards of the Coast.
+Furthermore, the existence of a secondary market is likely to reduce the demand for booster packs as players have an alternative way to obtain the cards they desire.

 MTG-marketplace allows players to buy specific cards, bypassing the regular card-acquisition cycle of buying booster packs, opening the packs to find that the desired card was not included, and then buying more.
 The advantages are the following:
 - less gambling behaviour
 - ability to construct the deck desired with certainty (i.e. without being exposed to the uncertainty of buying booster packs)